Hesam-Rashidi/Hesam-Rashidi.github.io/README.md

    - Update project descriptions, links, and tags
    - Add or remove project cards as needed

-3. **Customize styling** (optional):
+3. **Customize styling**:
-   - Modify colors and fonts in `assets/css/styles.css`
+   - Modify colours and fonts in `assets/css/styles.css`
-   - Update the color scheme variables at the top of the file
+   - Update the colour scheme variables at the top of the file

 4. **Update metadata**:
    - Modify page title and meta descriptions in `index.html`
    - Update the LICENSE file with your name and year

-### Keep the Games (Recommended)
-The interactive optimization games are a unique feature that demonstrates algorithmic thinking and problem-solving skills.
-They work well for:
-- Computer Science portfolios
-- Engineering portfolios
-- Research-focused portfolios
-- Anyone wanting to showcase analytical thinking

-If you don't need the games, you can remove the entire "Optimization Playground" section from `index.html` and delete the related JavaScript files.

 ## License

 This project is open source and available under the [MIT License](LICENSE).

----

-**Built with vanilla JavaScript - no frameworks, fast loading, easy to customize**